 Tip #1.
 Prepare the proposal before, not after

-One of the biggest mistakes that is to deliver the proposal in an unprofessional way.
+A big mistake is to deliver the proposal in an unprofessional way.
 Quite often, painting companies promise to send it later via e-mail after the meeting.
 This is bad practice, since clients expect for it to be delivered on the spot.

 Do not make them wait by saying “We’ll be sending you an estimated bid later”.
 This leads to a sub par experience for the person and they will eventually lose interest and choose others.
 If you don’t have the time to deliver an estimate right away, will you really have the time to take care of your job?